 Virginia Department of Health (VDH): The VDH is responsible for maintaining safe drinking water measured by standards set by the USEPA.
 Like VDACS, VDH is complaint driven.
 Their duties also include regulation of septic systems, straight pipes, and biosolids land application.
 For TMDLs, VDH has the responsibility of enforcing actions to correct failed septic systems and/or eliminate straight pipes (Sewage Handling and Disposal Regulations, 12 VAC 5-610-10 et seq.).
-VDH also issues permits for the repair and installation of septic systems and alternative waste treatment systems.

-Virginia Department of Forestry (VADOF): The VADOF has prepared a manual to inform and educate forest landowners and the professional forest community on proper BMPs and technical specifications for installation of these practices in forested areas (http://www.dof.virginia.gov/wg/index-BMP-Guide).
+Virginia Department of Forestry (VADOF): The VADOF has prepared a manual to inform and educate forest landowners and the professional forest community on proper BMPs and technical specifications for installation of these practices in forested areas.
 Forestry BMPs are directed primarily to control erosion.
-For example, streamside forest buffers provide nutrient uptake and soil stabilization, which can benefit water quality by reducing the amount of nutrients and sediments that enter local streams.
+For example, stream-side forest buffers provide nutrient uptake and soil stabilization, which can benefit water quality by reducing the amount of nutrients and sediments that enter local streams.
 VADOF's BMP program is voluntary.

-Another state entity with responsibilities for activities that impact water quality in the watersheds is the Virginia Cooperative Extension (VCE).
-VCE is an educational outreach program of Virginia's land grant universities (Virginia Tech and Virginia State University), and a part of the national Cooperative State Research, Education, and Extension Service, an agency of the United States Department of Agriculture.
+Another state entity with responsibilities for activities that impact water quality in the Rockfish River watersheds is the Virginia Cooperative Extension (VCE).
+VCE is an educational outreach program of Virginia's land grant universities (Virginia Tech and Virginia State University), and apart of the national Cooperative State Research, Education, and Extension Service, an agency of the United States Department of Agriculture.
 VCE is a product of cooperation among local, state, and federal governments in partnership with citizens.
 VCE offers educational programs and technical resources for topics such as crops, grains, livestock, poultry, dairy, natural resources, and environmental management.
 VCE has published several publications that deal specifically with TMDLs.
-For more information on these publications and to find the location of county extension offices, visit http://www.ext.vt.edu/.